-As we move into yet another month of 2021, life is still far from normal.
+As we continue life after the COVID Pandemic, life is still far from normal.
 Feelings of loss are reverberating around the world, and our collective mental health continues to be threatened.
 Friends, family members, and traditions are all disappearing en masse, and the daily assault of contradicting information from various news sources is emotionally exhausting.
 I have experienced loss this devastating before, and it came dangerously close to stealing my joy.
 I hope my “journey back to joy” will inspire your own, so that you too can continue to grow and heal in the face of loss.

 At some point in our lives, each of us has dealt with loss.
 Whether a move, divorce, or the death of a family member, loss can be devastating and confusing.
 Though the pain associated with loss is inevitable, choosing to make meaning from that pain, however difficult, can be life changing.